New Jersey Prenuptial Agreements

 Many couples who enter into a Prenuptial Agreement find themselves litigating far less in the event of separation or divorce in New Jersey.
 By predetermining the treatment of their assets before marriage, an attorney preparing a prenuptial agreement can help divorcing couples avoid lengthy legal battles.

 In addition to protecting premarital assets, a New Jersey Prenuptial Agreement can also determine the final disposition of financial issues such as:

 - Waiver of alimony

 - Asset values

 - Division of stocks, bonds, and other investments

-Divorcing couples are not the only ones who can benefit from an NJ Prenuptial Agreement.
+Divorcing couples are not the only ones who can benefit from a Prenuptial Agreement.
 When a couple decides to divorce, a New Jersey Prenuptial Agreement can also protect family assets that may be in danger.
 For example, a family that owns a business together may feel more comfortable with a Prenuptial Agreement.
-While it may not be the fiancée's preference, an NJ Prenuptial Agreement can protect the family business from being subject to equitable division, should a divorce occur in the future.
+While it may not be the fiancée's preference, a prenuptial agreement can protect the family business from being subject to equitable division, should a divorce occur in the future.

-While NJ Prenuptial Agreements are recommended in a number of situations, it is strongly urged if you:
+While Prenuptial Agreements are recommended in a number of situations, it is strongly urged in New Jersey if you:

-If you are engaged to be married or are considering a Domestic Partnership, it is important to know all of your legal options.
-The experienced New Jersey Prenuptial Agreement attorneys at Weinberger Law Group, LLC can protect your property and monetary assets through careful premarital planning.
+If you are engaged to be married or are considering entering into a civil union, it is important to know all of your legal options.
+The experienced New Jersey Prenuptial Agreement attorneys at Weinberger Divorce & Family Law Group, LLC can protect your property and monetary assets through careful premarital planning.
 Contact us today to schedule your consultation.